escrimaglia/cli-automation/README.md

 ### `cla Logging`

-CLA includes an efficient Log System that allows you to view INFO, DEBUG, CRITICAL, and ERROR details for each operation performed by CLA.
+CLA includes an efficient Log System that allows you to view INFO, DEBUG, CRITICAL, and ERROR details for each operation performed by CLA. `cla-loging` includes a log file rotation based on file size.
+Each time the log file exceeds 5 MB, a new log file will be created.

-#### By Ed Scrimaglia - <edgardo.scrimaglia@gmail.com>